Locations:

 Ménière’s disease happens when endolymph, a fluid in your inner ear (top) builds up in your endolymph sac and nearby membranes (bottom).
 The excess endolymph disrupts your body’s balance and hearing.

 Ménière’s disease (idiopathic endolymphatic hydrops) is a rare inner ear disorder that affects your sense of balance and hearing.
-People with this condition experience symptoms like vertigo, ringing in their ears (tinnitus) and difficulty hearing.
+It can make you feel as if the world is spinning around you when you’re standing still (vertigo).
+It can cause ringing in your ears (tinnitus) and difficulty hearing.
 Symptoms start without warning, then go away — only to come back time and time again.
-The condition can take a major toll on your daily life.

 Advertisement